 Spiralized raw beetroot and carrot salad with goat’s cheese and delicious walnut dressing.
 This gluten-free, vegetarian recipe can be made for lunch or light dinner, or served as an appetizer or a side dish.

 For the salad

 - 2 medium to large raw beets (I used pink and red)

 - 6 slices of goat’s cheese or shaved Pecorino cheese

 - 1 small garlic clove, finely diced or grated

-- 1/2 tsp maple syrup or raw honey
+- 1/2 teaspoon maple syrup or raw honey

 - Peel and slice beetroots and carrots very thinly or use a spiralizer to make noodles strips.

 - Place dressing ingredients in a food processor, blender or a mortar and pestle and grind until fairly smooth.
-It’s ok to have a few crunchy bits in there.
+It’s okay to have a few crunchy bits in there.